 Eric Merola – Writer, Director and Producer

-Eric Merola began his career as a motions graphics designer and animator after founding Merola Productions and was commissioned by various TV & film clients including WE Network, Fuel TV and Speed Channel.
+After moving to New York City to pursue his patinting career, he switched gears and became a motion graphics designer and animator after founding Merola Productions and was commissioned by various TV & film clients including WE Network, Fuel TV and Speed Channel.
 He was also employed as animation director for Flickerlab in New York City where he worked on projects for Rolling Stone’s Matt Taibbi, MoveOn(.org), Comedy Central and A&E.

 In 2007, while building an animated sequence for Michael Moore’s feature documentary, “Capitalism: A Love Story”, Eric became aware of Dr Stanislaw Burzynski and decided that his was a ‘story that must be told’.
 And so, armed with over decade of experience, he set about producing, writing and directing his first documentary.
 Three years later, BURZYNSKI, THE MOVIE was released.